Veilon Info

 Privacy Violation

-The _generateStealthWallet function (line 275-303) generates viewingKey and spendingKey and stores them in the public sessionStealthWallets mapping.
-The getSessionStealthWallets function (line 438-444) returns all wallet data including these keys to any caller.
-In a stealth address scheme, viewing and spending keys must remain private.
-Storing them on-chain in plaintext completely defeats the purpose of privacy.
-Never store private key material on-chain; generate off-chain and submit only commitments.
+The original _generateStealthWallet generated viewingKey and spendingKey on-chain and stored them in a public mapping. getSessionStealthWallets returned all wallet data, including these keys, to any caller.
+In a stealth-address scheme viewing and spending keys must remain private; storing private key material on-chain in plaintext defeated the entire purpose of the privacy mechanism.

 Resolved